TallahasseeCollegiate Academy

 How is Safety and Security handled?

-TCA will be under the supervision of the TCC Police Department located on the main campus of TCC.
+TCA will be under the supervision of the TSC Police Department located on the main campus of TSC.
 An SRO will be present at the high school building from 7:30 a.m. - 2:45 p.m. daily.
 The school is in compliance with all requirements of the Office of Safe Schools at FLDOE.

 When students graduate, what is their next step?
 Can students still pursue the Bright Futures Scholarship?